mulualem123/teaching-assistance/README.md

   docker logs adoring_leavitt
   docker stop adoring_leavitt

-# Set environment variables
+# Set environment variables (do NOT store real credentials in the repo)
+# PowerShell example (set these locally or via your deployment pipeline):
-$env:ADMIN_EMAIL = 'your-admin-email@example.com'
+#   $env:ADMIN_EMAIL = 'admin@example.com'
-$env:ADMIN_PASSWORD = 'your-new-password'
+#   $env:ADMIN_PASSWORD = 'your_secure_password'

-# Reset password
+# To reset the admin password, run the CLI command inside the app environment:
-flask --app flask_package reset-admin-password
+#   flask --app flask_package reset-admin-password